 If you’d prefer to wait, another off-leash dog park heading north is the Speers Point Dog Exercise Area, on the western edge of Lake Macquarie.
 It’s about 1hr 45 minutes north of Sydney, although a visit to this park will add about 20 minutes to your drive.

-This park was only recently constructed, with secure fencing, seating and shade, and even some agility equipment.
+This park has secure fencing, seating and shade, and even some agility equipment.
 The only downside is there is not separate area for small dogs, so is best visited at quieter times of the day with a smaller timid dog.

 Boomerang Park, Raymond Terrace